Abdulbasit-123/Ansible-Capstone/README.md

-# Ansible WordPress Capstone
+# Ansible WordPress

-This is the starting point for the Ansible Capstone project in the Mastering Ansible Automation course
+Using Ansible playbooks for the deployment of a wordpress website